anilhelvaci/vaults-liquidation-bot/README.md

 * `Already existing bid`

-  Liquidation bot aims to place only one bid per auction price as the auction lowers price by 5% on every clock step.
-This is what you'll see when the bot receives a state update from the auction and there's already a bid placed for auction's current price at that point in time.
+  Liquidation bot aims to place only one bid per auction price as the auction lowers the price by 5% on every clock step.
+This is what you'll see when the bot receives a state update from the auction and there's already a bid placed for the auction's current price at that point in time.
   * `msg`: "Already existing bid.
 Either pending or success"
-  * `data`: Contains the placed bid's offer id and it's state.
+  * `data`: Contains the placed bid's offer id and its state.
       <details>
       <summary>Sample</summary>